hadiyamariyam00-code/SmartLab/README.md

   reformatting before it would run. `models.py`, `urls.py`, templates, and static assets weren't included in the report appendix and aren't recovered.

-I'm keeping this repo as an honest record of the work rather than faking a runnable checkout.
+I'm keeping this repo as an honest record of the work.

 ## Future Enhancements